mlauraruilopez/myApp/README.txt

 The first notice link ( of another website): https://theconversation.com/bilingual-people-with-language-loss-due-to-stroke-can-pose-a-treatment-challenge-computational-modeling-may-help-clinicians-treat-them-164219

-This work it could be see in :
+This work it could be see in GitHub: mlauraruilopez/myApp

+#license and copyright
+Ruilopez Ma Laura